iwan/goodsheet/README.md

 Use the `validate` and `read` methods to perform validation and reading.
 Note that the reading function include a validation call.
 Pass the previously seen `options` hash and a block to `validate`/`read` method.
 Inside the block you define columns names and indexes you want to validate/read using the `column_names` method.
-You can use one of these 4 forms:
+You can use one of these 4 forms (and their effect is the same):
 - `column_names :a => 0, :b => 1, :c => 3`
 - `column_names 0 => :a, 1 => :b, 3 => :c`
 - `column_names [:a, :b, nil, :c]`